-- 1. Check with your health care provider before changing your current level of physical activity.
+- Check with your health care provider before changing your current level of physical activity.
 Let him or her know your plans and ask for their input.
-Your provider can help you set realistic goals that work around your preferences and limitations.
-They can help you decide whether starting an exercise program is right for you or if you should start by increasing your daily activities first. - No matter what physical activities you increase, set realistic and achievable goals.
+He/she can help you set realistic goals that work around your preferences and limitations.
+Your provider can help you decide whether you should increase your daily physical activities, without starting a formal exercise program, or plan to start an exercise program as a way of becoming more physically active. - 2.
+No matter what physical activities you increase, set realistic and achievable goals.
 It's vital to start slowly and build up so that you don't injure yourself or become too tired. - 3.
 Increase physical activities that you enjoy and which are fun or rewarding. - 4.
-Find a partner who will exercise with you since this may help you stick with the program.
+Find a partner who will exercise with you-this makes it more likely you'll stick with the program. - 5.
+If you start an exercise program, you'll have a better chance at success if you do your chosen activity at the same time each day.
+Make exercise a routine that has a place in your life, not something you fit in if and when time is left over after everything else is done.

-- 5. If you start an exercise program, you'll have a better chance at success if you do your chosen activity at the same time each day.
-Make exercise a routine that has a place in your life, not something you fit in if and when time is left over after everything else is done. - 6.
-Stop exercising if you experience shortness of breath, chest pain, or any other kind of pain.
+6. Stop exercising if you experience shortness of breath, chest pain, or any other kind of pain.
 Do not start again until you get advice from a qualified health care professional.

 If you choose to start a regular exercise program, it is important to pick activities that don't cause you pain or discomfort.
-For example, someone with knee problems or severe arthritis would probably be better off swimming than jogging.
+For example, a Veteran with knee problems or severe arthritis would probably be better off swimming than jogging.
 Talk to your provider about the most appropriate exercise program for you and obtain medical clearance before you start.
+Your HIV infection should not prevent you from starting an exercise program.